Calming The Storm Of Caregiver Stress To Prevent Elder Abuse

 Cost is another factor that solidifies a senior's choice to remain in their homes.
 Many seniors have little or no mortgage, so even when they need in-home healthcare assistance, their limited incomes make staying home more affordable than moving to a senior care facility.

 Family members are increasingly stepping up to the plate, unaware that caregiver stress and burnout are often pre-cursors to elder abuse.

 What Are the Caregiving Stressors That Lead to Elder Abuse?

 In recent years, the baby boomer generation is starting to enter the senior season of life.
 For many of them, their adult children are honoring their wishes to let them age in place.
 Adult children take on the task of caring for elderly parents in addition to working full-time, caring for their own families, and managing their own households.

 Past relationships are a major factor in connecting caregiver stress with elder abuse.
 Sometimes adult children cave in to unreasonable caregiving demands by their parents or siblings.
-Adult children who need to move in with aging parents to care for them may feel resentful, especially if family relations were stressed before formal caregiving started.
+Adult children who need to move in with aging parents to care for them may feel resentful and/or guilty especially if family relations were stressed before formal caregiving started.